fluent/fluent-bit-docs/pipeline/filters/ecs-metadata.md

 #### Example 4: Attach task metadata using container ID field

-Attaches the cluster metadata, as well as task metadata using the already populated field `container_id` containing the container ID to query the ECS introspection endpoint.
-In this configuration the tag can be set to anything.
+Attaches the cluster metadata and task metadata using the populated `container_id` field, which includes the container ID to query the ECS introspection endpoint.
+In this configuration the tag of the incoming log record can be set to anything.

 {% tabs %}
 {% tab title="fluent-bit.yaml" %}